JohnAugustineMcCain/Trivalent/README.md

 - **Diagnosis** → P vs NP as illusion
 - **Demonstration** → Goldbach Oracle as a working case study

-Together, these papers form a unified program: moving from theory, to diagnosis, to demonstration.

-Thereby showing how PEACE provides clarity where traditional proofs falter.
+Together, these papers form a unified program: moving from theory, to diagnosis, to demonstration — showing how PEACE provides clarity where traditional proofs falter.

 # PEACE: Paraconsistent Epistemic And Contextual Evaluation